-According to the records from the annual 2010 census 17,442 people call Middleton home.
-At that same time there were 8,565 homes in the area.
-Due to the size of the town there are approximately 1,940 of people for every square mile.
+According to the records from the annual 2010 census, 17,442 people call Middleton home.
+At that same time, there were 8,565 homes in the area.
+Due to the size of the town, there are approximately 1,940 people for every square mile.

 Based on the breakdown of ages, Middleton is home to a lot of families.
 Over 20% of the residents fall under the age of 18 while only 7% of the people are of the college ages of 18-24.
 30% of the residents fall in the 25 to 44 bracket and another 30% fall in the 45 to 64 group.

 The area has grown by 20% beginning with the year 1990.
-This growth is attributed to a proposal of connecting railroads between University of Wisconsin-Madison, the east side of Madison, the downtown of Madison and the Greenway Station in Middleton.
+This growth is attributed to a proposal of connecting railroads between the University of Wisconsin-Madison, the east side of Madison, the downtown of Madison, and the Greenway Station in Middleton.

 Middleton is home to a few nationally known brands.
 American Girl, the popular line of dolls that are offered in various ethnicities is based on Middleton.

-Along with the industry in Middleton there is also Middleton Hills.
-This neighborhood was the first Parade of Homes area created in the state of Wisconsin.
+Along with the industry in Middleton, there is also Middleton Hills.
+This neighborhood was the first Parade of Homes are created in the state of Wisconsin.
 The area was designed as a place where inhabitants can walk to work and to local shopping areas in order to provide a closer bond among neighbors.